luizf-lf/enchiridion/readme.md

 A React Native app developed for self-learning.

-Currently it uses `react-native`, `react-navigation` and `react-native-vector-icons` as the main frameworks/libraries.

 ## Running the App

+> 🔥 This app requires a Firebase project.

+Before running this app, you need to configure a firebase project.

+The project must have the `Authentication`, `Storage` and `Firestore` modules enabled in order for the app to work.

+The `authentication` module must have the **e-mail provider enabled**.

+After setting up the project on Google Firebase, download the `google-services.json` file, and place it under `/android/app/`.

-To run this app, use the following commands available from the `package.json` file:
+After that, you can use the following commands available from the `package.json` file to run the app:

 1. Run the Metro server: